kasteion/kasteion/README.md

 👋 Hi, I’m Fredy Castellón a software engineer with a decade of experience, powering small to medium-sized businesses with robust solutions.

-    ⚡️ Full stack developer with experience with experience in Node, Golang, C#, React, and React Native.
+    ⚡️ Full stack developer with experience with experience in Node, Golang, Python, C#, React, and React Native.

     ⚡️ Reliability and thorough testing are my non negotiables.